BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
                 <td width="600px">I have a passion for helping specifically women and girls, tweens through adulthood, while they discover their identities and develop their voices.
-Throughout my professional experiences in treatment centers and private schools, I have worked exclusively with women and girls as they tackle a variety of mental health challenges and life transitions.
+Throughout my professional experiences in treatment centers, private schools, and private practice, I have worked exclusively with women and girls as they tackle a variety of mental health challenges and life transitions.
 It is truly a gift to be a part of enriching the lives of women, girls, and those that are touched by them.
 To me, there is nothing more exciting than watching someone evolve into the best version of themselves!</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37209</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37209 & Online</td>
                 <td style="text-align: center;width: 480px;">(615) 570-4156</td>
             </tr>
         </table>